toniotelli/apache-websocket/README.md

 `WebSocketHandler` entry that contains two parameters.
 The first is the name of the dynamic plugin library that will service the requests for the specified location, and the second is the name of the function in the dynamic library that will initialize the plugin.
-For the draft-76 implementation only, you may optionally include a flag for supporting the draft-75 version of the WebSocket protocol (it will default to "off" if you do not include it).
-It is enabled using the `SupportDraft75` keyword, along with a value of `On`.

 Here is an example of the configuration changes to `http.conf` that are used to handle the WebSocket plugin requests directed at `/echo` under Mac OS X. The